andzh1/word-analysis/README.md

  ![alt text](https://github.com/andzh1/words-analysis/blob/main/Diagramm%20of%20correctness.png)

  As we see, our hypothesis works, and it's correctness grows up as words' length increases.
 Correctness of our algorithm is 75% in average; for words of length >= 8 it is 85%.

+#### Definitions
+- "match, matches" - pair of string & integer, represents how many times does this strings occurs in the text.
+- "word" (occurs in program files) - can be not just a word, but also line or even text itself.
+- "shifted" - all words, that we can get by shifting all letters by any key K ('a' -> 'a + K')

 ## Process and implementation

  ### Algorithm of collecting matches:
  For each substring of `SEQUENCE_SIZE` of given text, which contains only letters, we add to number of it's matches 1 when we meet it in the text.

  ### Algorighm of checking correctness:
- For each word in given list of words we calculate it's sum of matches (as sum of matches in our dataset of all substrings of `SEQUENCE_SIZE` of our word); then for each  *[shifted](#Definitions)*
+ For each word in given list of words we calculate it's sum of matches (as sum of matches in our dataset of all substrings of `SEQUENCE_SIZE` of our word); then for each  *[shifted](#Definitions)* word we calculate it's sum of matches and check, if sum of matches of our words is biggest of all those sums.
+If it's bigger, we say that our algorithm works correctly on this word.

  You can find implementation of collecting matches from the text [in this file](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp), and implementation of checking correctness [here](https://github.com/andzh1/words-analysis/blob/main/wordCheck.h).

-#### Definitions
-- "match, matches" - pair of string & integer, represents how many times does this strings occurs in the text.
-- "word" (occurs in program files) - can be not just a word, but also line or even text itself.
-- "shifted" -

 **First part** of project was to collect database of matches from any big English text ([Lord Of The Rings](https://en.wikipedia.org/wiki/The_Lord_of_the_Rings) was chosen as enough big for our goal); you can check [resulting file](https://github.com/andzh1/words-analysis/blob/main/LordMatches.txt), [user interface](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp) and it's [implementation](https://github.com/andzh1/words-analysis/blob/main/getMatchesFromText.cpp)